django-oscar/django-oscar-api/docs/source/topics/communicate_with_the_api.rst

     }
     response = session.post('http://localhost:8000/api/register/', json=data)

-When the creation of the user was succesful it will return a 201 HTTP Response.
-Aftter this you cam login the user with the login endpoint, see :ref:`login-user-label`.
+When the creation of the user was successful it will return a 201 HTTP Response.
+After this you can login the user with the login endpoint, see :ref:`login-user-label`.